At just a little over 16 years old, our graduate programs are already among the best in the nation.

 - Mechanical Engineering

 - Minor: Management Analytics and Decision-Making (MAD) minor*

 The School oversees seven (7) interdisciplinary graduate groups/programs, including two management programs*:

 - Materials & Biomaterials Sciences & Engineering (MBSE)

 - Mechanical Engineering (ME)

 - Electrical Engineering and Computer Science (EECS)

-The School of Engineering leverages research and teaching to serve San Joaquin Valley and California.
+The School of Engineering leverages research and teaching to serve the San Joaquin Valley and California.
 Our program distinguishes itself via the intensity and quantity of our scholarship and service engagements with communities throughout the San Joaquin Valley.
-But beyond that, our valley serves as a bellwether for the future of our nation and of many regions around the globe by virtue of our demographics and geography.
+But beyond that, the valley serves as a bellwether for the future of our nation and of many regions around the globe by virtue of our demographics and geography.

-By bringing science, engineering and management thinking to problems at the nexus of food, energy, water, air pollution, and health care services, we aim to solve local problems that will have global impact.
+By bringing science, engineering and management thinking to problems at the nexus of food, energy, water, air pollution and health care services, we aim to solve local problems that will have global impact.

 Showcasing Research and Student Opportunities